LAUREL NASUKAs TROPES

 Necromancer: Unsurprisingly, though it is an ability she does not use often, preferring to leave it to her Nero Angelo.

 Creepy Good: Similarly to her champion.
-Her demeanour (particularly in combat) might come across as frightening, although she's fully on the side of good.
+Her demeanour (particularly in combat) might come across as frightening, although she's mostly on the side of good.

 The Comically Serious: Not to the extent of Medea, since the Queen is far more expressive than her champion.
 But sometimes, usually around Anthony.